From veering triangulations to link spaces and back again

 \begin{proof} Let $K$ be a layer of a layering.
-Let $\ell$ be the oriented train line carried by $\tau^K$ with the same endpoints as $\lambda$.
+Let $\ell$ be the oriented train line carried by $\tau^K$ with the same endpoints as $\lambda$, as given by \reflem{Laminations}\refitm{LeavesAreCarried}.
 Suppose that $s_0$ is a track-cusp on the side of $\ell$ from which we wish to approach.
-This exists by \refcor{CannotTurnLeftForever}.
+This exists by \reflem{CannotTurnLeftForever}.
 See \reffig{Approach}.

 The track-cusp $s_0$ is part of a branch line $S_0$.
 As in the proof of \reflem{Laminations}\refitm{Asymptotic}, the track-cusp $s_0$ gives us a pair of asymptotic boundary train lines both ending at $\bdy S_0$.
 Let $\ell_0$ be the one of these that separates $s_0$ from $\ell$.
 Note that $\ell_0$ is not equal to $\ell$, either because $\lambda$ is not a boundary leaf or because $\lambda$ is a boundary leaf whose cusp is on the other side from $s_0$.
 Since the train lines $\ell$ and $\ell_0$ both run past $s_0$, their intersection is non-empty.
 By \reflem{Laminations}\refitm{Asymptotic} the intersection is a train interval.
 Let $s_1$ be the track-cusp at the end $\ell \cap \ell_0$ pointing in the opposite direction to $s_0$.